Making a difference in the lives of people at the Thompson Center for Autism & Neurodevelopment at the University of Missouri

 AMAZE

-$6.8 million has been raised since 2007 through AMAZE, the Thompson Foundation’s signature fundraising event celebrating the life-changing advancements in the field of autism that never cease to amaze and fill us with hope.
-Funds raised benefit the Thompson Center for Autism & Neurodevelopment, where children with autism and their families find a path to greater happiness and success.
+$6.8 million has been raised from 2007-2022 through AMAZE, the Thompson Foundation’s signature fundraising event.
+This event celebrated the life-changing advancements in the field of autism that never cease to amaze and fill us with hope.
+Funds raised benefitted the Thompson Center for Autism & Neurodevelopment, where children with autism and their families find a path to greater happiness and success.

 Bill and Nancy Thompson at AMAZE